gabrie30/recipes/cookbook/hummus.md

 ## Ingredients

 - 3 cups cooked chickpeas (2 cans)
-- 2/3 cup smooth tahini
+- 1/2 cup smooth tahini
-- 4 tablespoons extra-virgin olive oil
+- 3 tablespoons extra-virgin olive oil
 - 4 tablespoons fresh lemon juice, plus more to taste
 - 5 garlic cloves, plus more to taste
 - 3 teaspoon sea salt
 - water, or as needed to blend
+- 1 tsp cumin (optional)
 - Paprika, red pepper flakes, and/or fresh parsley, for garnish

 ## Instructions